 5. Tea and cakes

 There is a weekly tea and cake session during term time, to allow graduate students from different research groups to meet and interact.
-A weekly email gives details, but it is usually held on Thursdays, in Darwins at 3:30pm.
-This is organized by the JRC.
+A weekly email gives details, but it is usually held on Thursdays, in the ground level break-out room in the Zoology Research and Administration Building.
+This is organized by the JCC.

 6. Safety Training

 A number of courses are run covering essential safety issues, all of which get very positive feedback from attendees.
 These include courses aimed at both field (e.g. ‘Safety in overseas fieldwork’ and ‘emergency first aid for fieldworkers’) and laboratory (e.g. ‘COSHH and chemical safety’, ‘Cryogenic liquids’ and ‘Introduction to biological safety’) workers.
 Students are required to attend the courses relevant to their research.
 Bookings are made through https://secure.admin.ox.ac.uk/safety/